aliak00/Tasker/README.md

 ```

 And then `Task.didCancel(...)`  is called in response to that with `TaskError.cancelled`.
 The `didCancel` method could also be called as a result of other errors.

+## Reintercepting tasks

+An interceptor is only run once on a task by default.
+The case where you would want to re-reun an interceptor would be if a reaction caused a requeuing of the task.
+In that case, whether or not a task is reintercepted depends on the reactor configuration.
+You can set `ReactorConfiguration.reinterceptOnRequeue` to control this behavior.

 ## Async/Await